-Minka says: My lovely friend Adele was lucky enough to venture to Jamaica last year and came back raving about the amazing Treasure Beach!
+Minka says: My lovely friend Adele was lucky enough to venture to the amazing Treasure Beach Jamaica – and came back raving about it!
 She popped together this guest blog with all her recommendations so you won’t need a map to discover this treasure. 🏖️ 🍹 🌴

 There are several ways to ‘see’ Jamaica.
 With the popularity of all-inclusive packages that offer great scenery and everything you need to enjoy the view brought to your lounger, many visitors may not venture far from their resort.
 Then there is Treasure Beach…